Skip to content

 Overall Architecture

-S2-Corr is built upon CAT-Seg's correlation aggregation pipeline.
-Given an image-text pair, visual features \(\mathbf{F}_v \in \mathbb{R}^{HW \times d}\) and text category embeddings \(\mathbf{F}_t \in \mathbb{R}^{N_C \times d}\) are extracted via CLIP (EVA02), and an initial correlation map \(\mathbf{C} = \text{Norm}(\mathbf{F}_v \mathbf{F}_t^\top)\) is computed.
-The correlations are then projected into a \(d_f\)-dimensional embedding space via learnable projections, followed by two sequential repair stages: spatial aggregation and category aggregation.
-The core innovation replaces the original cross-attention aggregation with selective state space models (SSMs), augmented by three additional design components.
+S2-Corr is built upon the correlation aggregation pipeline of CAT-Seg.
+Given an image-text pair, CLIP (EVA02) is used to extract visual features \(\mathbf{F}_v \in \mathbb{R}^{HW \times d}\) and text class embeddings \(\mathbf{F}_t \in \mathbb{R}^{N_C \times d}\).
+The initial correlation map is computed as \(\mathbf{C} = \text{Norm}(\mathbf{F}_v \mathbf{F}_t^\top)\).
+Subsequently, a learnable projection lifts the correlation into a \(d_f\)-dimensional embedding space, followed by sequential spatial aggregation and category aggregation stages for repair.
+The core innovation lies in replacing the original cross-attention aggregation with a Selective State Space Model (SSM) and introducing three enhancement designs: pre-modulation, SSM state transition, and scanning mechanisms.

 Key Designs